 The moonlight filled the tiny windows of the hut as I slept.
-The first morning I’m not flying out of bed, but we have a shorter – yet harder – day ahead.
+The first morning I’m not flying out of bed.
+We have a shorter – yet harder – day ahead.

 Things don’t start well for me.
 I am afraid of the river crossings ahead and Alex and Tom are a bit unclear about whether they’ll wait for me at the hard parts.
 The Austrian couple leaves together and Žaneta is with Sergio.
 I begin to feel old and unwanted, not enough of a babe for anyone to look after.